 As a teacher, it’s important to realise that you’re not alone and there are many tools out there that can help to improve your style teaching and helps with certain processes.
 Here are some you can start using today.

-Extensive online resources for the writing process, from pre-writing (invention) to developing research questions and outlines, composing thesis statements, and proofreading.
+For more in depth support, you will find extensive resources for the writing process, from pre-writing (invention) to developing research questions and outlines, composing thesis statements, and proofreading here:

 Be Prepared for Inconsistency